firstname.lastname@example.org • (206) 546-4559

 (206) 546-5825 • 4000 Building (LIBRARY), Room 4213

-The Math Learning Center (MLC) serves students in math courses from arithmetic through calculus.
+The Math Learning Center (MLC) is a drop-in facility which serves students in math courses from arithmetic through calculus.
 The MLC provides individual assistance and the opportunity for students to work in groups.
 Equipped with computers, graphing calculators, videos, and printed materials, the MLC provides a supportive environment for students studying math.

 The Writing & Learning Studio (TWLS)

 The Writing & Learning Studio (TWLS) provides opportunities for students to develop writing, reading, and study skills in a friendly lab environment.
-Resources include student success workshops, English lab credit courses, instructional handouts, and free tutorial assistance for reading and writing across the curriculum (e.g. essays, reports, research papers, etc).
+Resources include English lab credit courses; instructional handouts; books about writing, reading and vocabulary development, and study strategies; eight computers, and free tutorial assistance for reading, writing across the curriculum (e.g. essays, reports, research papers, etc.), and writing for personal advancement (e.g., personal statements, resumes, etc.).
 Walk-ins are always welcome.

 Classroom Support Services (CSS) assists students using classroom technology systems, online video conference services, and media tools.
 CSS is located in the 1200 building.

-eLearning Services provides support for students taking online, hybrid, and web-enhanced classes using Canvas, Panopto, and other online learning tools. eLearning Services is located in the 1200 building.
+eLearning Services provides support for students taking online, hybrid, and web-enhanced classes using Canvas, Panopto, and other online learning tools.
 Prospective and current students are encouraged to take SmarterMeasure, a survey that helps you determine how ready you are to take an online class.
-Laptops are available for check-out at the Library for students enrolled in at least one online coures.
+Laptops are available for check-out at the Library for students enrolled in at least one online courses.
 Laptop availability is on a first-come, first-serve basis.

 United Way Benefits Hub

 206-546-5845 • email@example.com • Building 9000 (PUB), Second Floor, Room 9203